MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 > -   The ATA Gateway can be installed on a server that is a member of a domain or workgroup.
 > -   The ATA Gateway cannot be installed on a domain controller.

-For information on using virtual machines with the ATA Gateway, see [Configure Port Mirroring](../Topic/Configure-Port-Mirroring.md).
+For information on using virtual machines with the ATA Gateway, see [Configure port mirroring](configure-port-mirroring.md).

 > [!NOTE]
 > If you run the ATA Gateway as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.

 An ATA Gateway can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.

-**Minimum requirements:**

--   CPU - 4 cores

--   Memory - 8 GB

--   Storage - Enough for the OS + 10GB for ATA + crash dumps = at least 100 GB

-For more information, see [ATA Capacity Planning](../Topic/ATA-Capacity-Planning.md).
+For more information, see [ATA capacity planning](ata-capacity-planning.md).

 ### Power settings
 For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.